stothard-group/wgbs_workflow/README.md

 ---
 *NOTE*

+If using NovaSeq6000 samples, add `--2colour 20` to the shell command for `rule trimgalore`.

 The core and RAM requirements for Bismark alignment (`rule align`) have a special relationship to the value of the `threads` parameter.
 Please consult the information on the `--parallel` option in [Bismark documentation Appendix (II)](https://github.com/FelixKrueger/Bismark/tree/master/Docs)